gutenbergtools/gutenbergsite/site/help/new_website.md

 * Modernize the website, including a responsive design and updated content.
 Deprecation or removal of outdated content.
 * Abandonment of non-English website pages, which generally have been unmaintained for years.
 (Interest in non-English eBooks remains strong, and there has been no decrease in the enthusiasm for non-English eBooks.)
 * Utilize HTML version 5 and Cascading Style Sheets for the entire experience.
-We will no longer require Javascript, and will only use dynamically-generated pages where they truly make sense (such as for searching).
+The site no longer requires Javascript, and uses dynamically-generated pages only for eBook landing pages and search results.
+* Discontinue the mobile site (previously at http://m.gutenberg.org), which was unmaintained and utilized older-style PHP that was vulnerable to mis-use.
 * Stop utilizing MediaWiki for the main pages.
 Instead, write page content in Markdown.
 Propagate the content to the website automatically, with HTML5+CSS for layout, menus, etc.
 * Make the whole website content publicly available for edit suggestions.
 We are using github for this.
 * Make the metadata and site structure more easily mirrorable, whether in bulk or for subsets.
 This is partially done by using github for website content.
 In the future, we plan to make landing pages use static HTML5+CSS, instead of via autocat3 (below).
-* In the future, we hope to make the eBooks themselves available similarly.
-This will facilitate reader-contributed formats, as well as errata reporting and fixes.
+* In the future, we hope to make the eBooks themselves available similarly (via github).
+This will facilitate reader-contributed formats, as well as new methods for errata reporting and fixes.

 ## How to provide input, fixes and suggestions